Table of Contents

 San Fruttuosso: For The Lovers

 Near Portofino is a beach straight out of a romance novel.
-San Fruttuosso is a place to take a first, second, or fifteenth honeymoon.
+San Fruttuosso is a place to take a first, second, or fifteenth honeymoon in Italy.
 The moment you step into it, the misty-eyed romantic inside you will awaken.
-Not only is this a spot for love birds, it is also a scuba diver’s paradise.
-There is a giant bronze statues of Jesus about 55 feet (17m) under water; it’s better known as Christ of the Abyss.
+Not only is this a spot for love birds, but it is also a scuba diver’s paradise.
+There is a giant bronze statue of Jesus about 55 feet (17m) underwater; it’s better known as Christ of the Abyss.

 Traveling to San Fruttuosso and Portofino